 The wheels are coming off…

 Chris commented about his feet a few times earlier, but now he’s getting louder.
-By the time we summit French Pass our new concern is not lightening, it’s blisters.
+By the time we summit French Pass, our new concern is not lightening; it’s blisters.
 We have four miles of downhill ahead of us until we get to French Gulch and the next aid station, but we aren’t running the downhill.
-Instead, we are gingerly walking and gauging the next steps.
+Instead, we gingerly walk and gauge the next steps.
 We are two-thirds of the way to the finish.
 That leaves approximately 20 miles on our feet.

 We wore Gortex shoes for this race because we were told that this part of the trail was flooded.
-While we did encounter a few minor water crossings, we never fully submerged our feet.
+While encountering a few minor water crossings, we never fully submerge our feet.
 Instead, while the Gortex keeps the water out, it’s also incredibly effective at keeping in perspiration.
 My feet are managing fairly well, but Chris’s stew in sweat, only accelerating the buildup of blisters.

 With two miles to the next aid station, we finally hit a dirt road and trot to a cheer squad of volunteers.
 We pass two walkers who are both out of water.
 I’m grateful that we planned our hydration strategy well, thus far, but we have our own problems ahead of us.